The Two Mouseketeers: Plot

+In 17th century Paris, Mouseketeers Jerry and Nibbles decide to help themselves to a lavish royal banquet.
+Tom, in the service of Captaine Rochefort, has been ordered to guard the spread from the King's Mouseketeers with his life, under threat of execution by guillotine if he fails.

-After hiding from Tom by wearing white paper decorations from the standing rib roast to look like two ribs, Jerry runs off, but little Nibbles begins making a ham sandwich while singing "Alouette" to himself.
-Tom sneaks up behind him and pokes him with his rapier, and the angry Nibbles yells in protest: "Hé!
-Attention là!
-Vous pourriez faire mal à quelqu'un, Monsieur Pussycat!
-Pussycat?
-Au secours!
-Au secours!
-Le pussycat!
-Le pussycat!
-Au secours du pussycat!" ("Hey!
-Watch it!
-You could hurt someone like that, Mister Pussycat!
-Pussycat?
-Help!
-Help!
-The pussycat!
-The pussycat!
-Save me from the pussycat!").
-But before he can get away, Tom captures him by putting his rapier through Nibbles' tabard.
-Failing to escape, Nibbles greets him ("Bonjour, Monsieur Pussycat.").
-Jerry manages to stab Tom in the rear-end to rescue Nibbles, and throws a custard in Tom's face for good measure.
-A sword fight then ensues, ending with Tom catching Jerry.
-Nibbles tips a halberd toward Tom and it shaves the tabard and all the fur off the cat's back from head to hind end, revealing a ruffled white underwear.
+Jerry and Nibbles enter the castle and infiltrate the banquet hall.
+While helping themselves to the food, they unwittingly catch Tom's attention by accidentally showering him with champagne.
+After hiding from Tom by disguising themselves as parts of the table decorations, Jerry decides to retreat, but Nibbles begins making a ham sandwich while singing "Alouette" to himself.
+Tom sneaks up on Nibbles and captures him by putting his rapier through Nibbles's tabard.
+Jerry stabs Tom in the rear end to rescue Nibbles and throws a custard in Tom's face for good measure.
+A swordfight ensues, ending with Tom catching Jerry.
+Nibbles tips a halberd toward Tom, which shaves the tabard and all the fur off the cat's backside.

-Nibbles runs away, but is sent flying by Tom into a full wine glass – but Jerry saves him by hurling a tomato at Tom, followed by multiple vegetables and meat chunks.
-After impaling them all on his rapier, Tom then heats and eats them like a shish kebab.
-Nibbles, now drunk, climbs out of the glass.
-He pokes Tom in the rear-end, making him yowl and jump up in pain, as Nibbles waves his sword, yelling: "Touché, pussycat!"
-But as he runs away, Tom catches him.
-Jerry makes the save by hitting Tom on the head with a mace so hard that the cat falls through the table, before having another swordfight between Tom and Jerry.
+Nibbles runs away, but is sent flying by Tom into a full wine glass.
+Jerry saves him by hurling a tomato at Tom, followed by multiple vegetables and meat chunks.
+After impaling them all on his rapier, Tom heats and eats them like a shish kebab.
+Nibbles, now drunk, climbs out of the glass and pokes Tom in the rear end, but as he runs away, Tom catches him.
+Jerry hits Tom on the head with a mace before having another swordfight with him.
 While this goes on, Nibbles brings along a cannon and stuffs it with everything on the banquet table.
-Just as Tom catches Jerry, Nibbles lights the cannon and it violently explodes.
+Just as Tom catches Jerry, Nibbles lights the cannon, which violently blasts Tom with its load.